kuzudb/kuzu-blog/src/content/post/2023-05-10-kuzu-pyg-rb.md

         i += 1
 ```

-`for b in kuzu_sampler:` is the exact line where the sampler will end up calling on Kùzu to sample a subgraph and scan the features of the nodes in that subgraph.
-This all ends up using Kùzu's disk-based storage, allowing you to train GNNs on graphs that don't fit on your RAM.
-One distinct advantage of Kùzu is that, because it is an embeddable DBMS,
+`for b in kuzu_sampler:` is the exact line where the sampler will end up calling on Kuzu to sample a subgraph and scan the features of the nodes in that subgraph.
+This all ends up using Kuzu's disk-based storage, allowing you to train GNNs on graphs that don't fit on your RAM.
+One distinct advantage of Kuzu is that, because it is an embeddable DBMS,
-we can do the conversion of scanned node features from Kùzu into PyG's tensors as a zero-copy operation.
+we can do the conversion of scanned node features from Kuzu into PyG's tensors as a zero-copy operation.
 We simply write the scanned node features into a buffer array allocated in Python without any additional data transfer between the systems.

-Currently, only the `feature_store` scans data from Kùzu's disk-based storage.
+Currently, only the `feature_store` scans data from Kuzu's disk-based storage.
 For `graph_store`, our current implementation stores the entire graph topology in COO format in memory.
 This does limit how much you can scale, but in many models trained on large graphs, features take up more space than the graph topology, so scaling node features out of memory should still allow you to scale to very lage graphs that won't fit in your RAM.

-### Adjusting Kùzu's Buffer Pool Size
+### Adjusting Kuzu's Buffer Pool Size

-As with most DBMSs, Kùzu has a Buffer Manager that maintains a buffer pool to keep parts of the database in memory.
-When you use Kùzu, you decide how much memory to allocate to it.
-The more memory you give to Kùzu, the less I/O it will perform on scans.
+As with most DBMSs, Kuzu has a Buffer Manager that maintains a buffer pool to keep parts of the database in memory.
+When you use Kuzu, you decide how much memory to allocate to it.
+The more memory you give to Kuzu, the less I/O it will perform on scans.
 So, in the context of this post, the larger the buffer manager size you set, the faster your training time will be when training large graphs out of memory.
-You set Kùzu's buffer pool size when you construct your `Database` object, before you call the `get_torch_geometric_remote_backend()` function.
+You set Kuzu's buffer pool size when you construct your `Database` object, before you call the `get_torch_geometric_remote_backend()` function.
 For example, the code below sets the BM size to `40 * 1024**3` bytes, which is equal to 40GB.
 You should set it as high as possible without running out of memory for performance reasons.

 ```py
 KUZU_BM_SIZE = 40 * 1024**3